-It has been assumed that where possible and as shown on Figure 3.2.7, some temporary infrastructure such as edges of re-profiled borrow pits would be re-instated and available for restocking post completion of construction.
-To ensure that the forestry establishes successfully, the soil should be restored to a depth of 1m to facilitate this.
+It has been assumed that where possible and as shown on Figure 14.4.7, some temporary infrastructure such as edges of re-profiled borrow pits would be re-instated and available for restocking post completion of construction.
+To ensure that the forestry establishes successfully, the soil should be restored using best practice to a minimum depth of 1m.